 5. Scuba Diving

 If you’re an avid snorkeler looking to take your underwater explorations to the next level, scuba diving is the natural next step.
 Contrary to popular belief, just about anyone can scuba dive- and there is no better place to start than in Maui’s perfectly clear waters.
+Check out these tips for taking great underwater photos.

 Whether you’re interested in trying out a quick off-the-beach intro dive or you’re ready to commit to a two-day certification course, there are renowned local dive schools across the island that can tailor to your needs.